tersoo-code/my-portfolio-/README.md

 ### Web Developer • Creative Builder

 Welcome to *Tersoo_code*, my personal portfolio where I showcase my work, skills, and the digital projects I build.
-This website is designed to be simple, clean, and professional — representing who I am and the value I bring.
+This website is designed to be simple, clean, and professional representing who I am and the value I bring.

 ## 🔹 About Me
-Hi, I'm *Tersoo, a passionate and self-taught **Web Developer* who enjoys creating clean, modern, and user-friendly websites.
+Hi, I'm *Tersoo, a passionate and self-taught **Web Developer* who enjoys creating clean, modern, and user friendly websites.
 I focus on building simple solutions that work  fast, responsive, and easy to manage.

 ## 🚀 Services I Offer